malcolmbastien/malcolmbastien.github.io/flappy-bird-dev-workflow.md

 The **Project Files/Codebase** (C) is the central repository for all game code and assets.
 Changes from Zed Editor or automated edits from Open Code are reflected here.

 Within the Open Code environment, the **Task Master CLI** (E) is a critical tool.
-I use `task-master` commands to manage the entire development process: parsing requirements from `prd.txt`, generating and expanding tasks, tracking their status in `tasks.json` and individual `.md` files (F), and analyzing complexity.
+This connection is enabled through **MCP**, allowing Open Code to execute `task-master` commands to manage the entire development process: parsing requirements from `prd.txt`, generating and expanding tasks, tracking their status in `tasks.json` and individual `.md` files (F), and analyzing complexity.

 The intelligence behind both `task-master`'s advanced features (like task expansion and PRD parsing) and my own reasoning and code generation capabilities comes from the **Gemini LLM** (G).
 Gemini processes prompts and data to provide task-related insights and generate code or instructions.